game-arch/mmo-arch/README.md

 must connect to.

 ### Global Services
-(*) - Can be changed to be per world, but it is global for now until that level of customization is more important

 - Lobby (1+ instances)
     - Entry point for a user to discover world servers